fathi99/Fathi_portfolio/README.md

 ## Conclusion
 Finally, it may be concluded Rapid Miner offers a rich range of Machine Learning algorithms for data mining activities, along with a robust set of operators (functions) for pre-processing data.
-Rapid Miner has a website of hundreds of machine learning algorithms and functions.
+RapidMiner has a website of hundreds of machine learning algorithms and functions.
 Rapid Miner is simple to use because RapidMiner is an easy-to-use visual workflow designer program.
 We design models to ensure that the precision of each model is capable of achieving the desired standard.
 It is also simple to set the parameters for each degree of operation and the ratio for each model.

 Building a data mining model using Python is challenging because every process that we want to use either exists in the module or needs to be built.
 The codes used in this assignment have limited configuration or tuning that can be done to increase the accuracy of each model.
 However, we managed to conduct training and testing using the dataset we chose.
 The use of Python programming and Rapid Miner allows us to analyse a lot of the dataset and then compare the results for both approaches.